Ben-Hur (2016 film): Plot

 Ben-Hur confronts Messala alone in their former home but is forced to flee when Roman soldiers turn up.
 After the Romans execute twenty Jews in reprisal, Esther completely falls out with Ben-Hur.
 Just before the race, Ben-Hur encounters a former Roman soldier named Druses, who informs him that his mother Naomi and sister Tirzah are still alive.
 However, their reunion is soured when Ben-Hur discovers his mother and sister have leprosy, and Ben-Hur is enraged at their condition.

 Ilderim convinces Pilate to allow Ben-Hur to compete by proposing a high wager against Messala.
-Esther tries to convince Messala not to race Ben-Hur, but he is adamant that he will win.
-On the day of the race, Ben-Hur follows Ilderim's instructions to hold back from the race until the final laps.
-Using dirty tactics, Messala manages to knock out the other charioteers.
-After Messala attempts to destroy Ben-Hur's chariot, their chariots become stuck.
+Esther tries to convince Messala not to race Ben-Hur, but he is confident in his victory.
+On the day of the race, Ben-Hur follows Ilderim's instructions to hold back until the final laps.
+Using underhanded tactics, Messala knocks out other charioteers.
+After Messala attempts to destroy Ben-Hur's chariot, their chariots become tangled together.
 When Messala tries to kick Ben-Hur from his chariot, his chariot breaks loose and he is trampled.
-Judah wins, the Jewish spectators begin attacking the Romans and Judah is carried away.
+Ben-Hur wins, the Jewish spectators begin attacking the Romans and Ben-Hur is carried away.

 Despite his victory, Ben-Hur is despondent about his family and Messala's fate.
 Esther is with Jesus in the Garden of Gethsemane; later she and Ben-Hur witness Jesus bearing the cross.
-Mirroring his first encounter with Jesus, Ben-Hur tries to offer Jesus water but is beaten by a Roman soldier.
+Mirroring a previous encounter with Jesus, Ben-Hur tries to offer Jesus water but is beaten by a Roman soldier.
 Esther and Judah witness Jesus' death on the cross, Naomi and Tirzah are miraculously healed and Ilderim pays a ransom to set them free.
-Ben-Hur seeks out an injured Messala who initially swears to continue hunting Judah.
-After experiencing Judah's kindness and forgiveness, Messala relents and they reconcile.
-Judah and Messala return to his family who all leave Jerusalem with Ilderim.
+Ben-Hur seeks out an injured Messala who initially swears to continue hunting Ben-Hur.
+After experiencing Ben-Hur's kindness and forgiveness, Messala relents and they reconcile.
+Ben-Hur and Messala return to his family who all leave Jerusalem with Ilderim.